Apply to Graduate Studies

 Additional application fees:

-You can pay your application fee either online using a Visa or MasterCard or by submitting a cheque, money order, or paying through Global Pay or paymytuition.com.
+You can pay your application fee either online using Visa or MasterCard (this includes Visa/MasterCard debit or gift cards) or by submitting a cheque, money order or paying through Convera or paymytuition.com.
+To pay via Credit Card:

 Please include your email address; Applicant ID; full name as it appears on your application and indicate 'Application Fee' to avoid any delays in applying your payment.
 Please note it can take up to five business days for the University to receive your payment.